 “Grapevine must ask herself why this Megan repeated the hurtful comment in the first place.
 What was her motive?
 Was she trying to stir up trouble?
 In other words if Grapevine didn’t actually hear Lisa’s comment, then she doesn’t know what was actually said, or if it was said at all.
 I have found that the person who repeats hurtful comments is worse than the person who allegedly made the statement.
 Since Grapevine was not part of the original conversation, then a confrontation is pointless.”

-Readers, since my mom and I are on the same page, I’d love to hear from anyone who has different advice for Grapevine.
+Readers, since my mom and I are on the same page, I’d love to hear from anyone who has different advice for Grapevine about how to deal with gossip.
 And if you want further (and more heated) conversation about friendship and politics please read my editor Jessica Smock’s piece written before the election.

 Thanks for sharing your dilemma, Grapevine.
 I think it’s one many readers can relate to from your experience, Lisa’s, and Megan’s.